Rosa 'Gene Boerner'

 Rosa 'Gene Boerner' is a pink Floribunda rose cultivar, bred by Eugene Boerner and introduced into the United States by Jackson & Perkins in 1968, in honor of Boerner.
 The cultivar was named an All-America Rose Selections winner in 1969.

 History

-Rosa 'Gene Boerner' was bred by American hybridizer, Eugene Boerner, director of research at Jackson & Perkins.
+Rosa 'Gene Boerner' was bred by the American hybridizer, Eugene Boerner, director of research at Jackson & Perkins.
 The new rose was introduced after Boerner's death (September 5, 1966) and released in honor of his work.
 "Papa Floribunda", as Boerner was known, was a world renowned rose breeder, and a pioneer in the development of Floribundas.
 Boerner developed more than 60 floribunda rose cultivars during his 45-year career at Jackson & Perkins; eleven Boerner rose cultivars were given the All-America Rose Selections (AARS) award.

 "'Gene Boerner' is the perfect pink Floribunda rose with every flower shaped like a perfect Hybrid tea.
 They open out from crimson buds and have a uniform mid-pink color with deeper strawberry pink tones at the base of the petals."